Articles of Incorporation Oregon

 The articles of incorporation may be filed online or by mail.
 The filing fee is about $100 and will usually take about 3-5 business days to complete.
 Online expedited filing is available for an additional fee.

 Express and commercial overnight delivery are acceptable.
 You may also hand deliver the documents directly to the SOS.
 Email is not an acceptable form of transmission due to cybersecurity threats.
+Learn more about how an UpCounsel Cybersecurity lawyer can help you.

 The articles of incorporation need to identify the directors and officers of the corporation.
 Additionally, the articles should describe the qualifications for holding the role of director.
 Unless it's included in the bylaws, a director doesn't need to reside in Oregon or be a stockholder.
 The addresses and names of the directors and officers are not required to be included in the articles of incorporation.